 MongoDB Node Driver¶

-The official MongoDB Node.js driver allows Node.js applications to connect to MongoDB and work with data.
-The driver features an asynchronous API which allows you to access method return values through Promises or specify callbacks to access them when communicating with MongoDB.
+Connect your Node.js applications to MongoDB and work with your data using the official Node.js driver.
+The driver features an asynchronous API that you can use to access method return values through Promises or specify callbacks to access them when communicating with MongoDB.

-The Frequently Asked Questions (FAQ) section provides answers to commonly asked questions about the MongoDB Node.js Driver.
+For answers to commonly asked questions about the MongoDB Node.js Driver, see the Frequently Asked Questions (FAQ) section.

 Issues & Help¶

-The Issues & Help section explains how to report bugs, contribute to the driver, and find additional resources for asking questions and receiving help.
+Learn how to report bugs, contribute to the driver, and find additional resources for asking questions and receiving help in the Issues & Help section.